Search

 This course is suitable for both complete beginners to soap making and those with some experience.

-It is easy to make vegan soap and the majority of the recipes provided in the course are vegan (only a few recipes use milk, yogurt or honey as additional ingredients).
+It is easy to make vegan soap, and most of the recipes provided in the course are vegan (only a few recipes use milk, yogurt or honey as additional ingredients).

-Once you are familiar with the safety guidelines and wear the proper protective equipment (long, thick gloves, goggles, a mask/respirator and protective clothing), soap is perfectly safe to make.
+Once you are familiar with the safety guidelines and wear the proper protective equipment (long, thick gloves, goggles, a mask/respirator and protective clothing), soap making is perfectly safe.

 Yes!
 The course is a fully online training program hosted in our online classroom.
-It is designed to be taken from home from anywhere in the world.
+It is designed to be taken at home from anywhere in the world.
 We provide information on ingredient suppliers in many different countries.
-We have students in over 150 countries so you’ll be joining a thriving community of global students when you join!
+We have students in over 150 countries, so you’ll join a thriving community of global students!

 Yes, when you have finished the course there will be quizzes and several assignments to submit.
 These are straightforward to complete and based on the material covered in the class.
 On successful completion, your course certificate will be issued.